 In trading, Fibonacci numbers are often used to estimate the amount a move will retrace before resuming.
-We all know prices do not move in a straight line, but rather in a zigzag patterns of two steps forward, one step back.
+We all know prices do not move in a straight line but rather in a zigzag pattern of two steps forward and one step back.
 We use Fibonacci ratios to estimate the one step back as a function of the two steps forward.
-The process entrails finding a low and then the next high before a pullback.
+The process entails finding a low and then the next high before a pullback.
 We assume the pullback or retracement will be in one of the key Fibonacci ratios – 23.6%, 38.2%, or 61.8%.
-When the price has pulled back as much as 61.8% of the previous upmove, we expect it to halt and that is where support will lie.
-If not, we expect a dip all the way to the lowest low where the upmove began, or a 100% retracement (even though 100 is not a Fibonacci number).
-Most analysts also include the 50% retracement, an idea that came from an early 20th century trader named W.D.
+When the price has pulled back as much as 61.8% of the previous up move, we expect it to halt, and that is where support will lie.
+If not, we expect a dip all the way to the lowest low where the up move began, or a 100% retracement (even though 100 is not a Fibonacci number).
+Most analysts also include the 50% retracement, an idea that came from an early 20th-century trader named W.D.
 Gann, although 50% is not a Fibonacci number, either.

-See the chart below, which depicts a picture-perfect 61.8% retracement of GBP/USD after a strong upmove.
+See the chart below, which depicts a picture-perfect retracement of GBP/USD after an up move, first to 50% and then to 38.2%.
 This chart certainly seems to validate the application of the Fibonacci sequence.

 Now compare it to the next chart, where the 61.8% retracement was broken.
-The price then proceeded to bounce but then go almost all the way to 100% retracement — and then surpass the previous highest high.
-We may say placing support at the 61.8% retracement level was a failure but the “theory” worked in the end — the price did proceed to nearly 100% after the 61.8% retracement was broken.
+The price then proceeded to bounce but then go all the way to 100% retracement, only to bounce back once again to meander between the 50% and 61.8% retracement levels, paying no particular heed to them.
+We may say placing support at the 61.8% retracement level was a failure, but the “theory” worked in the end — the price did proceed to nearly 100% after the 61.8% retracement was broken.

-The next figure shows the EUR/USD on the H4 timeframe.
-It is visually obvious that a pretty good place to put a stop in a euro short is just above the 25% retracement level.
+The next figure shows the EUR/USD on the daily timeframe.
+It is visually obvious that a pretty good place to put a stop in a euro short is just above the 23.6% retracement level.

-Another example below is showing EUR/USD on a 5-minute basis.
+Another example below is showing AUD/USD on a 5-minute basis.
 The retracement surpasses 50% but does not make it to 61.8%, from which we deduce the rally is failing and we go short.
-Sure enough, the price goes almost all the way to the lowest low, our starting point, before resuming the upmove.
+Sure enough, the price goes all the way to the lowest low, our starting point, before starting to move sideways.
 As a general rule, Fibonacci retracements work somewhat better on shorter timeframes than on daily or weekly ones, which is probably due to so many traders accepting the Fibonacci retracement concept.

-Faith in the Fibonacci sequence is especially strong in Forex, despite no academically respectable studies having ever been done to validate the hypothesis that Forex prices follow the Fibonacci sequence.
-But because so many Forex trader embrace the concept, it does not pay to get sniffy about the lack of evidence.
+Faith in the Fibonacci sequence is especially strong in Forex despite no academically respectable studies having ever been done to validate the hypothesis that Forex prices follow the Fibonacci sequence.
+But because so many Forex traders embrace the concept, it does not pay to get sniffy about the lack of evidence.
 Many traders draw the Fibonacci lines as a matter of routine, just in case.